-In a stream corridor assessment, students walk along the stream and look at physical features to determine the general physical condition of the stream system and identify the location of a variety of common environmental problems within the stream’s corridors.
-This can also help to identify opportunities for action projects.
+In a stream corridor assessment, students walk along the stream and look at physical features to determine the general physical condition of the stream system and identify the location of a variety of common environmental problems within the stream’s corridor.
+This evaluation can help to identify opportunities for action